gabrielbbrito1/CityNews/README.md

 # CityNews
-Another project that is part from my html/css study
+Another project that is part from my html/css study applying more concepts that i've studied last week